mahsaghn/Auto_Speech_Recognition_Persian/README.md

 # ASR_persian
 Automatic Speech Recognition
-ASR_persian is an project with the purpose of converting input audio into text.
+ASR_persian is a project with the purpose of converting input audio into text with the use of deel neural networks.
-This project is totally based on DeepSpeech.Pytorch on Github.
+This project is inspired from DeepSpeech.Pytorch on Github.

 ## Model Architecture
+In this section, we overview model details.
+Firstly preprocessing procedures are applied to input audio; then, the code computes "mel Spectrogram" of the sequence as the input of the neural network.
+Batch Normalization is composed of 2 layers of the convolutional unit following 5 layers of LSTM; Finally a fully connected network.
+A CTC decoder is placed at the output of Fully Connected Network which generates output text.
 | <img src="statistics/ASR.png" alt="ASR Model" width="900"/> |
 |:--:|
 | *ASR: DeepSpeech Model Overview* |